Can you eat healthy on a tight budget? The answer is yes with the strategies below.

 Studies (and these) show that eating more lean protein at breakfast can make you feel fuller for longer and reduce snacking throughout the day, saving you calories and money.
 It can also help you concentrate longer, important for kids at school!

-The other nutrient that keeps you fuller for longer is fibre, especially when paired with protein.
+The other nutrient that keeps you fuller for longer is fibre, especially when paired with a protein.

 Soaked oats.
 These are super convenient, extremely cheap and healthy.
-Add some ground flaxseed or chia seeds while soaking to increase the fibre and protein content then serve with a dollop of plain yoghurt (good source of protein, calcium and probiotics) and some fresh seasonal fruit for an all-around healthy, cheap breakfast.
+You can add some ground flaxseed or chia seeds while soaking to increase the fibre and protein content (but you don’t have to) then serve with a dollop of plain yoghurt (good source of protein, calcium and probiotics) and some fresh seasonal fruit for an all-around healthy, cheap breakfast.
+And of course, regular porridge is also a great way to start the day.
+You can cook it in the rice cooker to save time and mucking around.

 Eggs on wholemeal toast.
 An egg contains 6 grams of protein, so two scrambled eggs, plus some whole wheat bread is a great way to start the day.
 Add a piece of fruit or some spinach or other veggies to your eggs and toast and you’ve got a meal that will keep you going until lunchtime.
 Two eggs cost about 50c to $1.10 (depending on whether you buy free-range or not) and take about 2 minutes to scramble in the pan so cheaper and more convenient than you might imagine.
 Breakfast for one for under $2 and in under 2 minutes.